When does Luke Littler play at the World Darts Championship?

 When is Littler playing and what’s his route to the 2025 final?

-Littler dispatched Ryan Meikle in his first match of the tournament in the second round.

-He is now due to face Ian White in the third round, with the match due to take place on Saturday, 28 December.
+Luke Littler now faces Ryan Joyce in the fourth round on Monday, 30 December.

-The match is third in the order of play, after Chris Dobey v Josh Rock and Michael Van Gerwen v Brendan Dolan, so we can expect Littler to be on stage sometime after 9pm GMT, with a start time estimated for 9:15pm GMT.
+The order of play has yet to be confirmed but Littler will likely be in the evening session and headline the action by being the final match of the day.
+If that is the case, we can expect Littler to be on stage sometime after 9pm GMT, with a start time estimated for 9:15pm GMT.

-Should he progress, then round four will bring the winner of Ryan Joyce v Ryan Searle.
+Should he progress, then he would be in the quarter-finals and face either Nathan Aspinall or Ricardo Pietreczko, with 12th seed Aspinall fancied to come through that fourth-round match.

-A quarter-final against Natham Aspinall is then on the cards before defending world champion Luke Humphries could stand in his way should he progress to the semi-finals.
-The final could see Littler face former world champion Michael Van Gerwen.
+Defending world champion Luke Humphries could then stand in his way should he progress to the semi-finals with the final against whoever emerges from the bottom half of the draw, where three-time world champion Michael Van Gerwen is the highest remaining seed.

 How can I watch?